 AI prompts

-base on Linux GPU Configuration Tool # Linux AMDGPU Control Application
+base on Linux GPU Configuration And Monitoring Tool # Linux GPU Control Application

-This application allows you to control your AMD or Nvidia GPU on a Linux system.
+This application allows you to control your AMD, Nvidia or Intel GPU on a Linux

 | GPU info | Overclocking | Fan control |